 Unlike auto insurance, homeowners insurance usually doesn’t let you pick and choose what coverage you get.
 Every policy protects both your dwelling and its contents against major disasters like fire, theft, and storm damage.

-However, you can choose the amount of coverage, so make sure you get enough to cover the full replacement value of your house – that is, the amount it would take to rebuild it if it were destroyed.
+However, you can choose the amount of coverage.
+Make sure you get enough to cover the full replacement value of your house — that is, the amount it would take to rebuild it if it were destroyed.
 Your insurer will usually suggest a replacement value for your home, but you can double-check their figure using a site like Cost To Build.
 Creating a home insurance inventory will help you figure out how much coverage you need for your personal belongings.

 If you don’t own your home, you don’t need to cover the cost of rebuilding it.
 However, it’s worth looking into buying a renters insurance policy to cover your personal property against theft or damage.

 Health care is expensive, and a single major medical crisis could easily wipe out all of your savings.
-According to CNN, the average cost of an emergency room visit in 2016 was $1,917 – and that doesn’t even include the doctor’s fee.
+According to USA Today, the average cost of an emergency room visit in 2017 was $1,389 — and that doesn’t even include extras like blood tests, IVs, drugs, or other treaments.
 That’s why you need health insurance.

 If you’re self-employed or work for a very small company that doesn’t have a health plan, the best place to look for insurance is the state health exchanges created by the Affordable Care Act, otherwise known as Obamacare.
 You can buy a policy on the exchanges during the yearly Open Enrollment period, or at any time if you’ve had a “special event” such as losing your previous coverage.
 Visit Healthcare.gov to find the exchange for your state.